xinkjs/xink/README.md

 }
 ```

-Extra data is not passed to your route.
-For example, if the json data for the above route looked also had the `thing` property, `thing` would not be available within the `event.valid.json` object.
+Any data which does not match your schema is not passed to `event.valid`.
+For example, if the json data for the above route also had a `thing: "one"` property, `thing` would not be available within the `event.valid.json` object.

-As you can see above, the first level of object properties define what HTTP handler the validation should apply to.
-Below that, you can define information for `form`, `json`, and/or `query` validation.
-Then, below each validation type, you define a `parse` definition.

 Below is an example using `valibot`.